saxon1964/neovim-tips/README.md

 ## ⚙️ Configuration Options

-All configuration options are optional with sensible defaults:
+All configuration options are optional with sensible defaults.
+For detailed explanations and examples, see `:help neovim-tips-configuration`.

 ```lua
 require("neovim_tips").setup({